Medically reviewed by Drugs.com. Last updated on Jun 11, 2021.

 Proper use of histrelin

-A doctor or other trained health professional will give you or your child histrelin.
+A doctor or other trained health professional will give you histrelin.
 The histrelin implant will be placed under the skin of the upper arm.

 Your doctor will treat the upper arm with a numbing medicine (anesthetic) and then cut a small incision to insert the implant.
 The incision will be closed with either stitches or surgical strips.
 A pressure bandage will be placed over the arm and left in place for 24 hours.